k1majd/NNRepLayer/README.md

 ![gif](walking_gif.gif)

 ## Setup
 We use the Poetry tool which is a dependency management and packaging tool in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
-Please follow the installation of poetry `here <https://python-poetry.org/docs/#installation>`_.
+Please follow the installation of poetry [here](https://python-poetry.org/docs/#installation).
 After you've installed poetry, you can install NNrepLayer by running the following command in the root of the project:

     poetry install